craigzearfoss/notes/rest-apis.md

 # REST APIs
 ---
 ### REST stands for Representational State Transfer
+- Server sends you a representation of resouces.
 - Representation is usually in JSON.
 - It is decoupled from what is stored on the back end.
 (The back end can be stored in any format.)
 - **stateless* protocol